cybruGhost/spotiftyytb/readme.md

 Connect to your Spotify account and access all your playlists

-- Import Spotify playlists via link
+- Import Spotify playlists via link(from friends)

 - Convert Spotify tracks to YouTube format
 - share playlists with others